 Education, Recognitions, & Affiliations

 Leah is actively involved in the state and local bar and currently serves on the Civil Pattern Jury Instructions Committee.
-She also serves as board member for the Equal Justice Wyoming Foundation and is an honorary member of the Wyoming Access to Justice Commission.
+She serves as President of the Equal Justice Wyoming Foundation and on the pro bono panel for the U.S. Court of Appeals for the Tenth Circuit.
+She is also an honorary member of the Wyoming Access to Justice Commission.

 Leah earned her law degree Order of the Coif from the University of Wyoming College of Law.
 In her second year, she was named an inaugural Clarence A. Brimmer Scholar.
 Later she served as Student Director of John M. Burman’s Legal Services Clinic and received the Outstanding Clinical Student award.
 She also published a case note with the Wyoming Law Review.